sibelius/relay-workshop/workshop/10-testUsePreloadQuery/README.md

-# 09 - test usePreloadedQuery
+# 10 - test usePreloadedQuery

-Learn how to use test components using usePreloadedQuery with @testing-library
+Learn how to test components using usePreloadedQuery with @testing-library

 ## Exercise